applicaster/developer.applicaster.com/book/advertisement/android/api.md

 ###### adLoadFailed

-Method `adLoadFailed` is called whenever presenter (for this plugin `DfpViewPresenter`) failed to load an Ad.
+Method `adLoadFailed` is called whenever presenter failed to load an Ad.
 As a parameter it has instance of`Exception`.

 |Parameters|Type           | Description                                                  |